EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 ##### Spinning disks are much larger than flash:
 * To avoid too many file descriptors, use relatively larger files.
 We suggest at least file size of 256MB.
+* If you use universal compaction style, don't make single DB size too large, because the full compaction will take a long time and impact performance.
+You can use more DBs but single DB size is smaller than 500GB.

 ## Example configurations
 In this section we will present some RocksDB configurations that we actually run in production.